loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+TIMESVDPP_QUAL_7.671: This was generated on May 22 at 2:40 am.
+Time-SVD++ was run on the entire dataset **without userFacMatTime**, and with 650 factors, 80 iterations, 30 time bins, and a learning rate decay of 0.940.
+All other parameters (LRs/RFs) were the same as those in TIMESVDPP_QUAL_7.749.

 TIMESVDPP_QUAL_7.095: This was generated on May 22 at 2:11 am.
 Time-SVD++ was run on the entire dataset **without userFacMatTime**, and with 50 factors, 80 iterations, 30 time bins, and a learning rate decay of 0.940.